-As partners with AAIM (Artipre Art Institute of Maryland), SIGNA's art curriculum is tied into Artipre's art education system.
-SIGNA's own members will work with artists from beyond Artipre to create works of art and showcase unique artistic talents, especially those of students who are hard-of-hearing or non-verbal and have limited interaction with the artistic community as a whole.
+As partners with AAIM (Artipre Art Institute of Maryland), SIGNA works with AAIM's resources to create effective art curriculum.
+SIGNA's own members work with artists from beyond Artipre to create works of art and showcase unique artistic talents, especially those of students who are hard-of-hearing, non-verbal, or have limited interaction with the artistic community as a whole.

 We aim to make the children interested in the benefits of the art field through our work, so they can explore art-related opportunities that may help them in the future.
-We hope to prevent any students from being discouraged in pursuing the arts due to their impairments, and instead inspire them to pursue their goals.
+We hope to prevent any students from being discouraged in pursuing the arts due to any circumstances, and instead inspire them to pursue their goals.

 SIGNA collects both used and new art supplies in order to donate art materials to those in need.
 From painting brushes to canvas boards, we bring all kinds of materials to ensure that our students have the necessities for making all kinds of art.
 We encourage our students to experience as many art mediums as possible.